Rutger505/cafe-pronk-frontend/README.md

-# thuisbezorgd-frontend
+# cafe-pronk-frontend

-School project, making Takeaway's (Thuisbezorgd in Dutch).
-Frontend in Next.js, [backend api](https://github.com/Rutger505/thuisbezorgd-backend/) in Laravel.
+School project, making a cafe.
+Frontend in Next.js, [backend api](https://github.com/Rutger505/cafe-pronk-backend/) in Laravel.

 ## Installation

-Ensure that the [backend api](https://github.com/Rutger505/thuisbezorgd-backend/) is running.
+Ensure that the [backend api](https://github.com/Rutger505/cafe-pronk-backend/) is running.

 1. Clone the repository
 2. Copy `.env.example` to `.env`